CodeElevator/N1-App/README.md

 If everything went well, the installer will say `Setup was successful`.
 Hooray!
 Python is installed and you can now close the window.

+## Upgrading Python on MacOS:
+Usually, Python 2.7 is already installed on macOS, what you'll need to do is upgrade it to the 3.11 version:
+- First, open up your terminal by (apparently) opening `Spotlight` using `command + space` and type "terminal", then, hit enter.
+- Now, use the command pip to uninstall python2 like this: `pip uninstall python`.
+- After that, you want to install python 3.11: `pip install python==3.11`
+- You're done!
+Enjoy!

 ### Download Python on macOS
 Before installing Python, check if it's already installed.

-Open `Spotlight` using `command + space` and type "terminal".
+- Open `Spotlight` using `command + space` and type "terminal".
 Hit enter.

 Now type:

 ```
-python --version
+python2 --version
 ```

 And hit enter.
 If it displays a version of python you don't need to install python, otherwise, read furthermore to install python:

-Head over to https://www.python.org/downloads/macos/ or click [here](https://www.python.org/downloads/macos/).
+- Head over to https://www.python.org/downloads/macos/ or click [here](https://www.python.org/downloads/macos/).

-Under `Stable Releases`, click on the first Python installer (it will look something like `* Download macOS 64-bit universal2 installer`)
+- Under `Stable Releases`, click on the first Python installer (it will look something like `* Download macOS 64-bit universal2 installer`)

-Once downloaded, run the installer.
+- Once downloaded, run the installer.
 Click continue, agree and install to everything (during the installation, the finder may open, don't worry, just close it).

-If everything went well, the installer should say something like `Congratulations!
+- If everything went well, the installer should say something like `Congratulations!
 Python 3.11.something for macOS was successfully installed.`.
 Cool, python is installed, close the window.

 ### Download Python on Linux

 Most linux distros have Python installed already.
 You can still check by opening a terminal (`CTRL + ALT + T`) and typing:

 ```
-python --version
+python3 --version
 ```

 If it shows a python version, python is already installed, otherwise, you can use this command to install it:

 ```
-pip install python
+sudo pip3 install python
 ```

 ## How to Download the App